Miguelp-rez/DevNet/webinars/web03/README.md

      --path nso_sandbox_devices.xlsx\
      --output nso_sandbox_testbed.yaml

-Authenticate to the API
+Authenticate to the API.

     POST https://sandboxapicdc.cisco.com/api/aaaLogin.json

-In the body include the credentials
+Include the following credentials in the body of the POST request.

     {
         "aaaUser": {